ProGamerGov/Neural-Tools/README.md

 # Linear Color Transfer

 The `match_color` function's code comes from the very talented Leon Gatys' code [here](https://github.com/leongatys/NeuralImageSynthesis/blob/master/ExampleNotebooks/ScaleControl.ipynb).
-This script was developed to help enable scale control in [Neural-Style](https://github.com/jcjohnson/neural-style), but it can be used for anything else that requires linear color transfer.
+This script was developed to help enable Scale Control in [Neural-Style](https://github.com/jcjohnson/neural-style), but it can be used for anything else that requires linear color transfer.

 Scale Control examples made with [Neural-Style](https://github.com/jcjohnson/neural-style), can be viewed [here](https://github.com/ProGamerGov/Neural-Tools/wiki/Scale-Control-Examples).